valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/01_rUBot_setup_docker.md

 #### **a) Install Raspberrypi Desktop**

 - Run Raspberry Pi Imager (https://www.raspberrypi.org/software/)
-  - select Device: Raspberrypi4
+  - select Device: Raspberrypi4 (or 5)
   - select OS: RaspberryPi OS (64Bits) to the SD card
   - Select the configurations:
-    - Name: rUBot_XX
+    - Name: rUBot01D
     - User: ubuntu
     - Pass: ubuntu1234
-    - LAN config: wifi you want to connect (i.e. rUBotics)
+    - LAN config: wifi you want to connect (i.e. Robotics_UB)
     - Regional settings: ES
     - Services: activate ssh
 - Insert the SD in a RBPi board and connect an ethernet cable to the router
+- Connect the RBPI Board to a display, with mouse and Keyboard
 - power the raspberrypi4 and login:
   - login: ubuntu
   - password: ubuntu1234